-An empowered professional champion is required with time available to focus on the strategic aspects of online delivery: managing the user experience as a whole and advocacy of online capabilities across the organization.
+An empowered professional champion is required with time available to focus on the strategic aspects of online delivery: managing the user experience as a whole, advocacy of online capabilities across the organization and co-creation of business cases to justify the investment in these capabilities.
 Several higher level titles describe this role: Website, Site or Online Manager (or Paetukutuku Kaiwhakahaere), User Experience (UX) Director or Online Channel Manager.
 "Manager" is certainly a useful part to both help remind everyone it is not an operational role and to have some title status when interacting with other managers of the organisation.
 The channel aspect is useful to signal dynamism and ongoing content changes to represent the organization as it is now and not just a dead repository of content.
 So Online Channel Manager (OCM) is preferred.

-This role has primary responsibility for managing the collective online channel which would usually include the main organization website, most if not all sub-sites, any cross-organisation clusters' sites the organization leads, and mobile apps.
+This role has primary responsibility for managing the collective online channel which would usually include the main organization website, most if not all sub-sites (until they are big enough to warrant their own OCM), any cross-organisation clusters' sites the organization leads, and mobile apps.
 Discretionary aspects are the corporate social media profile(s) and the staff intranet.
 As Online Channel Manager, a primary responsibility is to encourage stakeholders to choose the online option as the best, fastest and cheapest delivery channel.
 This voluntary choice on the part of stakeholders means online must be a better experience than alternatives.
 This goes to another primary responsibility of the role for online quality, comprising content breadth, content depth (or interactivity), content quality and site structure quality.

 The perfect website may be an elusive target but there should always be potential improvements that will better serve stakeholder user needs.
 What are the sources of potential improvements to online quality?
 Users, themselves are a rich source of input, from actual behaviour revealed in general usage reporting or analytics and for specific experiments using A / B testing, structured user testing as per standard usability practice and user feedback whether prompted in surveys, invitations to complete feedback forms or unsolicited emails.
 Users can be fickle and narrow in their expressed wants as well as struggle with putting their ideas into language that is easily enacted.
 The web team will of course come up with its own preferences and while it should do this, must also be aware of being too close to the trees to see the forest.
 Outside opinion is useful to overcome this problem, the best being independent expert quality assessment (conflict of interest alert) and the worst being web developers (your own included) with their unavoidable bias.